FXTD-ODYSSEY/Maya-CurveBrush/README.md

-# Maya-CruveBrush
+# Maya-CurveBrush

-Tweak NUBRBS Curve Brush
+Tweak NURBS Curve Brush

 This repo is for learning the Maya Context Tool.